djalbat/the-occam-user-manual/understanding-grammars.md

 ## Parsing tokens with parsers

-Like the lexers, there are several parsers to be found in the Occam grammars package.[^2] And again like the lexers, these are all in fact the same common parser but configured differently in each case.
+Like the lexers, there are several parsers to be found in the Occam grammars package.[^occam-grammars] And again like the lexers, these are all in fact the same common parser but configured differently in each case.
 Specifically, a `CommonParser` class is extended for each grammar although, unlike the lexers, there are no other specific properties or in-built rules.
 The only thing that differentiates each parser is its associated BNF.